 - Representing Chelsfield Partners and EAD on their sale of the former Pavilion Cinema in Shepherd’s Bush Green, London to Kosmopolito Hotels International for development as a large-scale hotel.

 - Acting for Essential Living on a £30 million land sale of half of their landmark build-to-rent development, The Perfume Factory, to Imperial College.
 The development will see more than 1,000 homes built in Acton, west London.
-The project is set to boost the development value from £200 million to £250 million.
+Nick also advised on the subsequent £28.3 million land sale of the other half of this development to Telford Homes.

 Partner, Mishcon de Reya LLP